indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 -rwxr-xr-x.
 1 root root 2189 Nov 29 17:19 /usr/local/sbin/install_iplike.sh
 ```

-Initialize the PostgreSQL 17 database
+Initialize the PostgreSQL 17 database.
 ```bash
 sudo postgresql-17-setup initdb
 ```

-Prepare the database for the OpenNMS Horizon installation
+Prepare the database for the OpenNMS Horizon installation.

 ```bash
 sudo -i -u postgres createuser -P my-hzn-user
 ```

-Set a secure password, in this example I use `my-hzn-user-pass` as a password to describe these steps.
+Set a secure password, in this example, I use `my-hzn-user-pass` as a password to describe these steps.
-Create a database and set the owner accordingly
+Create a database and set the owner accordingly.
 ```bash
 sudo -i -u postgres createdb -O my-hzn-user my-hzn-db
 ```